1,320 books in library

 As a leader, you need to keep things simple.
 And avoid ambiguity at all costs.
 And as a global leader in the motoring industry, Audi has learned a valuable lesson.

-Ambiguity creates confusion and leads to brand erosion.
-The most successful brands (and leaders) work tirelessly to keep things simple and avoid friction.
+Ambiguity creates confusion.
+And confusion can cause brand erosion.
+The most successful brands (and leaders) work tirelessly to keep things simple.

 Love and Leadership